allthroughthenight/allthroughthenight.github.io/_posts/2025-02-01-ergonomics-part-2.md

 ![]({{site.baseurl}}/assets/2024-12-01-ergonomics-part-2/desk-02.jpg)

 Compred to my previous desk, it's hard for me to see views of outside, so my vision went from 20/15 to 20/30 in under 2 years.
-My lifestyle has been healthier when looking over that time, but in my new office I effectivley just look at a wall the entire time.
-So I'll move my desk to a different wall so I can better see out the window.
+My lifestyle has been healthier when looking over that time, but in my new office I effectivley look at a wall all day.
+I'm planning to move my desk to a different wall so I can better see out the window.
 Along with cleaning the window more so I can better look outside and focus on objects far way to keep my eyes healthy.